A government shutdown is looming, but you may hardly notice

 If Congress and President Donald Trump fail to reach an agreement on funding nine Cabinet agencies and several smaller departments by Dec.
 21, those parts of government could close.

-But other agencies, including the Pentagon, Health and Human Services, Education and energy and water programs, has been funded through the end of the fiscal year on Sept.
+But other agencies, including the Pentagon, Health and Human Services, Education and energy and water programs, have been funded through the end of the fiscal year on Sept.
 30, 2019.

 And most federal employees who perform high-profile, essential duties for officially unfunded agencies— such as the Transportation Security Agency officers manning airport checkpoints — would stay on the job, even as their paychecks are suspended.